Florence Denmark: Early career

-Professional life
+Professional life and death

-Denmark has made many contributions as well as earned many awards and honors in the field of psychology.
-Denmark acted as chairperson for the first research conference geared towards women and psychological research. and was one of the founding members and later president (1975-1976) of the Society for the Psychology of Women, APA Division 35.
+Denmark made many contributions as well as earned many awards and honors in the field of psychology.
+Denmark acted as chairperson for the first research conference geared towards women and psychological research and was one of the founding members and later president (1975-1976) of the Society for the Psychology of Women, APA Division 35.

 In addition to serving as the 1980 president of the APA, Denmark served as president of the New York State Psychological Association, the Eastern Psychological Association (1985-1986), APA Division 1 (General Psychology), the International Council of Psychologists, and the Psi Chi International Honors Society in Psychology.
 She served as Vice President of the New York Academy of Sciences and on the board of directors for the Cummings Center for the History of Psychology at the University of Akron.

 The Florence L. Denmark Award is awarded by the Psi Chi honor society to the nation's top faculty advisor.
 The Association for Women in Psychology and APA Divisions 35 and 52 also give annual awards in her honor.

+Denmark died on May 25, 2026 in Falls Church, Virginia, at the age of 95.